bioinformatics-ptp/detectRUNS/README.md

-Detect Runs of Homozygosity (RoHom) and Runs of Heterozygosity (RoHet) in diploid genomes
+Detect Runs of Homozygosity and Runs of Heterozygosity in diploid genomes
 =========================================================================================

-This repository contains the source code for `detectRUNS` R package and its `performance` tests.
-Here is the directory content:
+This repository contains the source code for the R package `detectRUNS` and related `performance` tests.
+Here's the directory content:

 ```
 ├── detectRUNS